Superalgos/Superalgos/README.md

 | :---: | :---: | :---: | :---: |
 | ![text](https://user-images.githubusercontent.com/13994516/67235441-64a68200-f447-11e9-9a14-298f3cceb4f4.png) | ![network](https://user-images.githubusercontent.com/13994516/66855353-59ed7800-ef83-11e9-8de9-db40971faa7b.png) | ![network-node](https://user-images.githubusercontent.com/13994516/66855357-5a860e80-ef83-11e9-917d-95cd8394588b.png) |![task](https://user-images.githubusercontent.com/13994516/66308205-ca9eef80-e906-11e9-8864-f7dba886bc7d.png) |

 Open up the Designer section of the app by dragging the horizontal bar upwards.
-You may also use <kbd>Alt</kbd> + <kbd>&#8593;</kbd> in your keyboard .
+You may also use <kbd>Alt</kbd> + <kbd>&#8593;</kbd> in your keyboard.

 Now click and drag the dark background to pan towards the white semicircle in the bottom.
 That is your *definition*, which is the top level of the hierarchical structure the stores all the information you need to trade.

 ![Getting-Started-Guide-03-Move-to-Definition](https://user-images.githubusercontent.com/13994516/67234224-0d071700-f445-11e9-8c77-b00c0d4a39d1.gif)

 Now follow the dotted line to the left.
 You will find the *Superalgos Network* element, and further down the line, you will find the *Node* element.
 Then there is a fork, with one line going down and left, and another going up and left.
 Follow the one going down until you reach the *Task Manager* element.
 Hover the mouse pointer over the element and click *Run All Tasks* on the menu.
-Notice the name of the Task Manager showing on top of the icon when you hover you mouse: "*Keep Datasets Up-to-Date*"
+Notice the name of the Task Manager showing on top of the icon when you hover your mouse: "*Keep Datasets Up-to-Date*"

 ![Getting-Started-Guide-04-Task-Manager-1](https://user-images.githubusercontent.com/13994516/67234227-0d9fad80-f445-11e9-988d-deb6f3405950.gif)